Mongolian National University (established 1998): Criticism

 Mongolian National University (MNU) and the National University of Mongolia (NUM) have sometimes been taken for the same university.
 NUM serves as a public or government university, whereas MNU is a private innovation university.
 Each university has its own unique geography and campus locales.
 The two universities have their own unique institutional visions, mission directions, programs and purposes.

+Trademark Dispute

+Since 2012, the Mongolian National University (MNU) had been unlawfully using the name of the National University of Mongolia (NUM).
+The trademark dispute between NUM and MNU, which began in 2020, was resolved in favor of NUM in 2023.
+However, the issue regarding the universities' naming rights remained unsettled.

+On February 4, 2025, the Supreme Court of Mongolia issued a final ruling, definitively resolving the dispute in favor of NUM.
+The court nullified the decisions of both the first-instance and appellate courts, dismissed MNU’s claims in their entirety, and upheld NUM’s complaint.
+As a result, the Mongolian National University is now prohibited from using names such as Mongolian National University, MUIS, MNU, and NUM.